-Rationale: Non-removable knee-high offloading devices consist of total contact casts (TCCs) and non-removable walkers (19).
-TCCs are custom-made, knee-high, non-removable casts and non-removable walkers are prefabricated, knee-high, removable walkers rendered irremovable by applying a layer of cast or tie wrap around the device.
+Nonremovable knee-high offloading devices consist of total contact casts (TCCs) and nonremovable walkers.
+TCCs are custom-made, knee-high, nonremovable casts, and nonremovable walkers are prefabricated, knee-high, removable walkers rendered irremovable by applying a layer of cast or tie wrap around the device.
 These walkers may involve a modular insole system or have an (custom) insole added.
 In any case, an appropriate foot-device interface is required, meaning that peak pressures are adequately distributed and reduced at the ulcer location.
-Non-removable offloading devices offer several benefits for healing a DFU over other offloading interventions, including better redistribution of pressure over the foot and lower leg and enforced adherence (6, 10, 19, 33).
-These factors play an important role in the healing of foot ulcers with non-removable offloading.
+Nonremovable offloading devices offer several benefits for healing a DFU over other offloading interventions, including better redistribution of pressure over the foot and lower leg and enforced adherence.
+10,19,33 These factors play an important role in the healing of foot ulcers with nonremovable offloading.

-Our updated systematic review (31) identified five high-quality meta-analyses of controlled trials on this topic (33-37), with much overlap present between the meta-analyses on the trials included.
-All found that non-removable offloading devices result in significantly improved healing outcomes for neuropathic plantar forefoot ulcers when compared with removable devices (removable offloading devices or footwear) (33-37).
-For those meta-analyses reporting relative risks, they found non-removable offloading devices were 17-43% more likely than removable devices to heal a neuropathic plantar forefoot ulcer (p<0.05) (34, 36, 37).
-For those reporting time-to-healing, they found non-removable offloading devices healed ulcers 8-12 days quicker than removable devices (p<0.05) (33, 35).
-We conclude that non-removable knee-high offloading devices have clear healing benefits over removable devices.
+Our updated systematic review31 identified five high-quality meta-analyses of controlled trials on this topic, $^{33-37}$ with much overlap present between the meta-analyses on the trials included.
+All found that nonremovable offloading devices result in significantly improved healing outcomes for neuropathic plantar forefoot ulcers when compared with removable devices (removable offloading devices or footwear). $^{33-37}$ For those meta-analyses reporting relative risks, they found nonremovable offloading devices were 17% to 43% more likely than removable devices to heal a neuropathic plantar forefoot ulcer (P < 0.05).
+34,36,37 For those reporting time-to-healing, they found nonremovable offloading devices healed ulcers 8 to 12 days quicker than removable devices (P < 0.05).
+We conclude that nonremovable knee-high offloading devices have clear healing benefits over removable devices.
 The quality of evidence is rated as high.

-Possible adverse effects of non-removable offloading devices include muscle weakness, falls, new ulcers due to poor fitting, and knee or hip complaints due to the acquired limb-length discrepancy when wearing the device (38-40).
-One may consider a shoe raise for the contralateral limb to minimize this acquired limb-length discrepancy.
-In most randomized controlled trials (RCT), the wide variation in type of adverse events, relatively small sample sizes and low incidence of reported events prevented statistical testing between non-removable and removable devices (22, 23, 38, 41-43).
-However, two meta-analyses reported no differences in skin maceration or treatment discontinuation (combination of adverse events, voluntary withdrawal or losses to follow-up) (34, 36).
-Additionally, six RCTs described low overall incidences (0-20%) of adverse events, with no differences evident between non-removable and removable devices evident between non-removable and removable devices of these events, including falls, maceration, abrasions, new ulcers, infections and hospitalisations (22, 23, 38, 41-43).
-Nevertheless, clinicians and other health care providers should still be aware of these adverse events.
-We conclude non-removable and removable offloading devices have similar low incidences of harm.
+Possible adverse effects of nonremovable offloading devices include muscle weakness, falls, new ulcers because of poor fitting, and knee or hip complaints because of the acquired limb-length discrepancy when wearing the device.
+38-40 One may consider a shoe raise for the contralateral limb to minimize this acquired limb-length discrepancy.
+In most randomized controlled trials (RCT), the wide variation in type of adverse events, relatively small sample sizes, and low incidence of reported events prevented statistical testing between nonremovable and removable devices.
+22,23,38,41-43 However, two meta-analyses reported no differences in skin maceration or treatment discontinuation (combination of adverse events, voluntary withdrawal, or losses to follow-up).34,36 Additionally, six RCTs described low overall incidences (0%-20%) of adverse events, with no differences evident between nonremovable and removable devices for these events, including falls, maceration, abrasions, new ulcers, infections, and hospitalizations.
+22,23,38,41-43 Nevertheless, clinicians and other health care providers should still be aware of these adverse events.
+We conclude nonremovable and removable offloading devices have similar low incidences of harm.